-The amount of imports during the first quarter of 2006 attained EUR 231.6 million which compares with EUR 233.2 million in the same period of 2005 while the decrease in imports was more pronounced compared with the last quarter of 2006 which was 27.1%.
+The amount of imports during the first quarter of 2006 attained EUR 231.6 million, decreasing slightly, while the decrease in imports was more pronounced compared with the last quarter of 2006 which was 27.1%.

 With regard to the structure of imports by the country of origin of goods, the largest share belongs to the EU countries.
 In particular, EU member countries accounted for 34.4%.
-Within the EU member countries, Germany accounts for the largest share of imports (10.9%) whose share decreased by 6.2 percentage points while the share of imports from Italy increased by 2.4 percentage points
+Within the EU member countries, Germany accounts for the largest share of imports (10.9%).
 The share of imports to Macedonia experienced a pronounced increase and at the end of the first quarter of 2006 accounted for 21.4% of total imports, whereas the share of imports from Serbia and Montenegro increased to 14.0% of total imports.
 Imports from other countries have comparable shares ranging from around 2.0% to 9.0% of total imports.

-Chapter 3 Opportunities for International Investors
+Opportunities for International Investors

-Energy and Mining
+Energy and mining